OWASP/owasp-summit-2017/Outcomes/Agile-AppSec/Integrating-Security-into-a-Portfolio-Kanban.md

 ### Synopsis and Takeaways

-Ante Gulam drove a lively, participatory conversation; the conclusion was that while the idea is interesting, the scope, structure, processor, and profile are difficult to scale and standardize.
+Ante Gulam drove a lively, participatory conversation.
+The conclusion was that while the idea is interesting, the scope, structure, processor, and profile are difficult to scale and standardize.
 Any playbook would have to be tailored to a specific organization's needs.

 ### Outline Playbook

 #### Stage 1
-Standardize the concept
+ - Standardize the concept

 #### Stage 2
-Create Security Champions in Programme Management
+ - Create Security Champions in Programme Management
-Plan meetings which include Security Champions
+ - Plan meetings which include Security Champions

 #### Stage 3
-Tagging by Security Champions
+ - Tagging by Security Champions
-Tagging can also be outsourced to Programme Management
+ - Tagging can also be outsourced to Programme Management

 #### Stage 4
-Defining SLAs
+ - Defining SLAs
-Security review by security squad
+ - Security review by security squad

 #### Stage 5
-SDLC security process
+ - SDLC security process